globalbioticinteractions/globalbioticinteractions.github.io/euroappa/notes.md

 ![][image1]![][image2]
 ![][image3]

-Joe \- new pollinator monitoring regulations \- published 26 Nov 2025 \- New EU pollinator monitoring regulations: [https://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=OJ:L\_202502188](https://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=OJ:L_202502188) : Ideally our tools should ideally be able to provide predictions at the scale relevant to this new legislation. \- Would it be an idea to design the tool to help member states align with this regulations.
+Joe \- new pollinator monitoring regulations \- published 26 Nov 2025 \- New EU pollinator monitoring regulations: [https://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=OJ:L\_202502188](https://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=OJ:L_202502188) : Ideally our tools should ideally be able to provide predictions at the scale relevant to this new legislation. \- Would it be an idea to design the tool to help member states align with these regulations.
 Picking a suitable spatial resolution and taxonomic resolution would help align with these regulations.

 Noa \- we shouldn't use "the data generated by the EUPoMs (link shared by Joe above)" related to the pollinator monitoring schemes run by the member states because they won't be available any time soon.